-It lights up

-The rear lid is open or not correctly shut.
+lights up Possible cause Solution \$ The rear lid is open or not correctly shut.
 Stop driving immediately!
 Open the rear lid and close it again.

-Several warning and control lamps light up for a few seconds when the ignition is switched on, signalling that the function is being verified.
+Several warning and control lamps should light up for a few seconds when the ignition is switched on, signalling that the function is being verified.
 They will switch off after a few seconds.

-A warning lamp appears on the dash panel \Leftrightarrow if the boot hatch is open or not properly closed.
+A warning lamp appears on the instrument panel \bowtie if the rear lid is open or not properly closed.